 We plan to also conduct international clinical trials.
 The acceptance of study data by the FDA, European Medicines Agency or other comparable foreign regulatory authority from clinical trials conducted outside of their respective jurisdictions may be subject to certain conditions.
 In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign-generated data alone unless (1) the data are applicable to the United States population and United States medical practice; (2) the clinical trials are performed by clinical investigators of recognized competence and pursuant to current good clinical practice requirements; and (3) the FDA is able to validate the data through an on-site inspection or other appropriate mean.
-Additionally, the FDA's clinical trials would be subject to the applicable local laws of the foreign jurisdictions where the clinical trials are conducted.
+Additionally, the FDA's clinical trials requirements, including the adequacy of the patient population studied and statistical powering, must be met.
+In addition, such foreign clinical trials would be subject to the applicable local laws of the foreign jurisdictions where the clinical trials are conducted.
 There can be no assurance that the FDA, European Medicines Agency or any applicable foreign regulatory authority will accept data from clinical trials conducted outside of its applicable jurisdiction.
 If the FDA, European Medicines Agency or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional clinical trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving approval for commercialization in the applicable jurisdiction.